Singapore International Energy Week: 2010: "Fueling the Smart Energy Economy"

 The third Singapore International Energy Week (SIEW) took place from 27 October to 4 November 2010.
 For the first time, Panasonic acted as a main sponsor for the event.

 Approximately 14,000 people were involved with the event, including government officials, business leaders, academics, investors, as well as representatives from energy-resource and environmental companies from 60 countries.

 On 1 November, Singapore's Prime Minister Lee Hsien Loong delivered the Singapore Energy Lecture, where he discussed Singapore's energy plans in an uncertain time with regard to future prices and climate change.
 He also discussed the possibility of a nuclear power plant on Singapore "possibly during my life time... we cannot afford to dismiss the option of nuclear power altogether".

-The Lecture was followed by the inaugural Singapore Energy Summit, where efficient energy use, investment in technology, exploration of renewable and alternative energy sources and the smarter use of fossil fuels were discussed.

 On 2 November, at the Power-GEN Asia Conference, Senior Minister of State for Trade and Industry and Education, S. Iswaran announced Singapore's plans to build a third liquefied natural gas (LNG) tank.

 Other events held during SIEW 2010 included Carbon Forum Asia, Clean Energy Expo Asia, IPEC (International Power and Energy Conference) 2010, Platts Top 250 Awards Dinner, Singapore Electricity Roundtable, Bloomberg New Energy Finance Dinner and Downstream Asia.